Colophon

 - Cloudflare Pages for hosting and deployment.

-- AI, in the form of Claude Code and OpenAI's Codex, helps me maintain this site for full transparency, but does not publish any content that isn't made by me.
-They do theming, maintenance I may need, editing, and proofreading.
-But I can't stress this enough, they make no posts of their own.
+- AI, including ChatGPT, Claude, Codex, and other cloud or local AI models, helps me maintain this site for full transparency, but it does not publish any content that is not made by me.
+These tools help with theming, maintenance, editing, proofreading, alt text, and feature image creation.
+But I cannot stress this enough: they make no posts of their own.
 All posts are mine and mine alone.